 The icon is a white app with a pink heart inside.

 Step 2: Tap on your profile icon at the top right of the app

 From the screen that appears, tap on Apps underneath the Privacy heading.

 Step 4: Tap on Tidepool

-From the list of apps that appears on screen tap on Tidepool
+From the list of apps that appear on screen tap on Tidepool.

 Step 5: Give Tidepool permission to read your Apple Health data